Skip to main content

 486 - Busy Here

-This response is triggered when the callee's device is actively engaged in another phone call and they do not have call waiting enabled, or they have explicitly rejected your incoming call by pressing the "hang up/reject" button.
-In SIP terms, the endpoint has returned a Busy Here response safely terminating the sequence.
+This response is triggered when the callee’s device is already on another call and call waiting is not enabled, or when the recipient has explicitly rejected the call by pressing the reject button.
+In SIP terms, the endpoint returned a Busy Here response, terminating the sequence.

 480 - Temporarily Unavailable